How to Promote Your Blog Post on Facebook And Get 12000+ Engagements

 Throughout the campaign, I decided to have my lookalike audience size to 2% itself.
 Because that 2% itself was creating an audience with over 200000+ people.

 Usually smaller the audience size, the narrower, and more specific the targeting becomes.

-Concentrate on locations which are giving more results at the desired cost
+Concentrate on locations that are giving more results at the desired cost

 From my campaign location breakdown reports it was very much evident that countries like the USA, England, and other European countries were having a higher cost per engagement.
 Whereas India, Bangladesh, Indonesia, and African countries were having a much lesser cost per engagement.